simonambridge/RTFAP2/README.md

 - A moving ratio of approved transactions per minute, per hour.
 - A count of approved transactions per minute, per hour.

+They also want a graphic visialisation - a dashboard - of the data.

 ##Performance SLAs:
 - The client wants an assurance that the data model can handle 1,000 transactions a second with stable latencies.
 The client currently handles accounts for over 15000 merchants and hopes to grow to 50,000 in a year.

 ![alt text] (https://raw.githubusercontent.com/simonambridge/RTFAP/master/img.png)

 ##Setup
 DataStax Enterprise supplies built-in enterprise search functionality on Cassandra data that scales and performs in a way that meets the search requirements of modern Internet Enterprise applications.
-Using this search functionality will allow the volume of transactions to grow without a loss in performance.
-DSE Search also allows for live indexing for improved index throughput and reduced reader latency.
+Using this search functionality allows the volume of transactions to grow without a loss in performance.
+DSE Search also allows for live indexing for improved index throughput, and reduced reader latency.
 More details about live indexing can be found here -  http://docs.datastax.com/en/datastax_enterprise/4.8/datastax_enterprise/srch/srchConfIncrIndexThruPut.html

-We will need to start DSE in Analytics and Search mode - Analytics to allow us to use the integrated Spark feature, and Search mode to allow us to use the search functionalities that we need on top of Cassandra.
+We will need to start DSE in Analytics and Search mode
+- Analytics to allow us to use the integrated Spark feature, and
+- Search mode to allow us to use the search functionalities that we need on top of Cassandra.

-- Solr (Search):
+###Solr (Search):
 https://docs.datastax.com/en/datastax_enterprise/4.8/datastax_enterprise/srch/srchInstall.html

-- Spark (Analytics):
+###Spark (Analytics):
 http://docs.datastax.com/en/datastax_enterprise/4.8/datastax_enterprise/spark/sparkTOC.html
 [https://docs.datastax.com/en/datastax_enterprise/4.6/datastax_enterprise/spark/sparkStart.html](https://docs.datastax.com/en/datastax_enterprise/4.6/datastax_enterprise/spark/sparkStart.html)

-- (Optional) If you would like to access Cassandra Table using JDBC or ODBC with SparkSQL you will need to start the SparkSQL Thrift Server (more details are available here: http://docs.datastax.com/en/latest-dse/datastax_enterprise/spark/sparkSqlThriftServer.html).
+(Optional) If you would like to access Cassandra Table using JDBC or ODBC with SparkSQL you will need to start the SparkSQL Thrift Server (more details are available here: http://docs.datastax.com/en/latest-dse/datastax_enterprise/spark/sparkSqlThriftServer.html).
 If you are are doing this on a laptop you may want to limit the resources the thrift server consumes.
   * `dse start-spark-sql-thriftserver --conf spark.cores.max=2`